Layer 2 solutions in blockchain

 3. Other Emerging Layer 2 Solutions

-Beyond the dominant players, several emerging Layer 2 solutions are carving out their niches.
-Immutable X has revolutionized the NFT and gaming industry by enabling gas-free NFT minting and high-speed in-game transactions.
-Its growing adoption by gaming giants like GameStop and Gods Unchained positions it as the go-to solution for blockchain gaming.
+Beyond the main players, emerging layer-2 solutions in blockchain are establishing their own niches.
+Immutable X revolutionizes NFT and gaming with gas-free minting and fast in-game transactions, adopted by companies like GameStop and Gods Unchained.

 Real-World Impact: Use Cases of Layer 2 in Blockchain